 NOLS is a wilderness education school, established in Wyoming in 1964 by mountaineer and educator Paul Petzoldt.
 NOLS’ mission is to be the “leading source and teacher of wilderness skills and leadership that serve people and the environment.”
-In 1964, during their first summer of operation, NOLS served 100 students in the Wind River Mountains of Wyoming.
-Today, over 4,000 students attend expeditions around the world annually, ranging from week-long wilderness adventures in the canyons of Utah to semester long programs around the world.
+In 1965, during their first summer of operation, NOLS served 100 students in the Wind River Mountains of Wyoming.
+Today, over 4,000 students attend expeditions around the world annually, ranging from week-long wilderness adventures in the canyons of Utah to full academic year programs around the world.
 NOLS curriculum focuses on leadership, judgment and decision-making, communication, small group behavior, outdoor skills, and environmental awareness.
 Students are most typically college-age, although professional, adult, and youth programs are popular as well.

 The partnership between NOLS and PRT is served by educational exchange.
 Several members of the PRT faculty teach for NOLS.
 Kirk Nichols began working for NOLS in 1986 and continues to instruct each year, Jim Sibthorp regularly teaches NOLS adventure courses and Nate Furman taught for NOLS from 2001-2011.
 Throughout the years, a number of PRT graduate students and adjunct faculty have worked as NOLS instructors.